tendermario/heavy-visualizer/README.md

 researching other audio sources where we can take in the audio node and extract the audio information using fft and Web Audio API

-//// SYNC DILEMMA - PLAY/PAUSE
+//// SPOTIFY - SYNC DILEMMA - PLAY/PAUSE

 play button pressed
 check current time (1:01)
 check beat that is after +1s that time (1:02) -> 1:02.30
 when next 1s elaspes, wait the difference of 0.30s and then play on that beat.

-audio and video are now synced.
+- We cannot watch the div inside the iframe to get this information.